publicdocs/uscode/assets/md/titles/usc05A/us/usc/t5a/pl/95/452/m__us_usc_t5a_pl_95_452_s8G.md

     (e)

-        (1) In the case of a designated Federal entity for which a board or commission is the head of the designated Federal entity, a removal under this subsection may only be made upon the written concurrence of a ⅔ majority of the board or commission.
+        (1) In the case of a designated Federal entity for which a board, chairman of a committee, or commission is the head of the designated Federal entity, a removal under this subsection may only be made upon the written concurrence of a ⅔ majority of the board, committee, or commission.

         (2) If an Inspector General is removed from office or is transferred to another position or location within a designated Federal entity, the head of the designated Federal entity shall communicate in writing the reasons for any such removal or transfer to both Houses of Congress, not later than 30 days before the removal or transfer.
 Nothing in this subsection shall prohibit a personnel action otherwise authorized by law, other than transfer or removal.